cloudjubei/thefactory-db/docs/FILE_ORGANISATION.md

 # File and Tooling Organisation

 Overview
-- thefactory-db is a standalone, local-first PostgreSQL package with FTS text search (tsvector) and vector similarity (pgvector) for hybrid search across files and documents.
+- thefactory-db is a PostgreSQL wrapper that provides FTS text search (tsvector) and vector similarity (pgvector) for hybrid search across files and documents.
 - It is designed to be reusable across projects.
 You can depend on it as a local file dependency ("thefactory-db": "file:../thefactory-db") or publish it to a private registry.
 - Database connection is provided via a Postgres connection string so multiple projects can access the same DB (ensure access strategy avoids concurrency hazards at the application layer).